 - (A) Generally.
 Lot lines shall be substantially at right angles or radial to street lines.
 Lot lines shall not cross municipal boundaries. - (B) Depth and width.
 The depth to width ratio of a lot shall not exceed 2.5 to 1.
-Pursuant to the procedures and requirements in article 6 of this chapter, the plan commission may approve a special exception to exceed this standard to account for special circumstances provided all other requirements can be met.
+Pursuant to the procedures and requirements in Article 6, the town board may approve a special exception to exceed this standard to account for special circumstances provided all other requirements can be met.
 A special exception shall not be granted when doing so will allow an increase in the number of lots that could be created through the land division process.